jloren14/Text-clustering-analysis/README.md

 Data used to perform the analysis and solve the problem are in `Data` folder in the current repository.

 ## Analysis
-The procedure for the analysis and algorithm evaluation is the following:
+The procedure for the analysis and algorithm evaluation are the following:
 1. Data cleaning: remove punctuation, remove numbers, remove stopwords, make lower case, only consider terms with 3 to 20 letters, and delete excess white spaces
 2. Transforming the data into bigrams
 3. Making a document term matrix only including tokens (bi-grams) that appear in more than 5 but less than 100 documents